ericburger/crossbardocs/pages/docs/Browser-Support.md

 **The final RFC spec**

-WebSockets, as an [IETF standard](http://tools.ietf.org/html/rfc6455), and with a W3C browser API, is fully supported by all modern browsers:
+WebSocket, as an [IETF standard](http://tools.ietf.org/html/rfc6455), and with a W3C browser API, is fully supported by all modern browsers:

 * Chrome 16 + (incl.
 Chrome for Android)
 * Firefox 11 + (incl.
 Firefox for Android)